PECOS-packages/PECOS/docs/user-guide/fault-catalog.md

 ## Lazy k-Fault Configurations

-Use `catalog.fault_configurations(k)` to lazily iterate every configuration where exactly `k` distinct locations fire and one alternative is chosen from each selected location.
+Use `catalog.fault_configurations(k)` to enumerate every way exactly `k` faults can occur simultaneously.
+This is the foundation for building lookup decoders, computing truncated ML tables, and analyzing multi-fault error patterns.

 For `k = 0`, the iterator yields exactly one no-fault configuration.
 Its probability is the product of every location's `no_fault_probability`: